STAT545-UBC/STAT545-UBC-original-website/git03_rstudio-meet-git.md

 Make sure RStudio can find the git executable.

   * *File > New Project...* Do you see an option to create from Version Control?
 If yes, good.
   * Select *New Directory* > *Empty Project*.
 Do you see a checkbox "Create a git repository"?
-If yes, good.
+If yes, good, CHECK IT.
   * Give this disposable test project a name and click *Create Project*.
 Do you see a "Git" tab in the upper right pane, the same one that has "Environment" and "History"?
 If yes, good.

 If all looks good, you can delete this project.
 Looks like RStudio and git are talking to each other.
 YAY.